starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 exit(0)                 option 4: [4] Exit
 ```

 Inspect the `deposit` and `withdraw` functions.
-Both features require a captcha to proceed.
-This is reflected in the code.
-This is the `withdraw` function with the `captcha` check:
+Both features require a captcha to proceed and this is reflected in the code.
+Here is the `withdraw` function with the `captcha` check:
 ```c
 void withdraw(void)
 {